Lighthouse at night with spotlight beam . This is a 3d render illustration.

 Therapy is an investment in yourself

 Long-term psychotherapy requires a commitment to a minimum of 40 sessions, which is usually a year's worth of therapy.
 Generally sessions take place weekly, with gaps for holidays.
+In-person sessions are available Tuesdays at a therapy room, in Bolton town centre.
 Depending on your needs, requirements and budget, I do offer some online availability for fortnightly appointments.

 I appreciate this is a big step and finding the right therapist for you, is an important part of the process.
-I am BACP registered and you can check my credentials by visiting my Psychology Today Profile here.
+I am BACP registered and you can check my credentials on the BACP website or by visiting my Psychology Today profile here.

 Next Steps